SharkUncle/deep-abyss/OWASP_TD/threatdragon.md

 *This is the default file for the environment variable*

-There are a lot of possible use case for this tool, this is a awesome that you can adjust the tool to your need.
+There are a lot of possible use case for this tool, this is an awesome that you can adjust the tool to your need.
 Especially when the environment is restricted, and you have the dependencies manage locally (repository, Git, etc.).

 The docker command to run Threat Dragon:
 `docker run -it --rm -p 8080:3000 -v $(pwd)/.env:/app/.env owasp/threat-dragon:stable`